AaltoSciComp/scicomp-docs/tech/online-work-and-support.rst

   the same garage/standard meeting room.
 - If multiple teams have separate garages, should they be at the same time or different?
 Combined?  (does it get too big?)

+  - Is it even possible for one person to have multiple garages they need to keep in their mind - or is it a "one-per-person" kind of thing?

 - How many garages can someone attend before it becomes "too much".
 - Is there a better tech than Zoom?
 In 2022, it works much better than early 2021, and at least people can join via browser.